 Eligibility

-[1] By the phrase religion and worldviews education, we are including what is currently to referred in legislation as Religious Education in England, Religion Values and Ethics in Wales, Religious and Moral Education in Scotland and Religious Education in Northern Ireland.
+[1] By “religion and worldviews education,” we include what is currently referred to in legislation as Religious Education in England; Religion, Values and Ethics in Wales; Religious and Moral Education in Scotland, and Religious Education in Northern Ireland.

 • Projects or individuals based outside the United Kingdom